cloudwithsk/cloudwithsk/README.md

 ## About Me ℹ️

-Hey there!
 I'm Simran, Cloud engineering Researcher at LJMU as part of Master's in Computer Science.
 My Post graduation involved software dev with specialization in Cloud Computing from the International Institute of Information Technology Bangalore (IIITB), with a keen focus on AWS.
 My journey into the AWS ecosystem is driven by a passion for innovation and a desire to contribute to the evolution of cloud computing.
 I am deeply interested in exploring career opportunities within AWS, particularly as an AWS Solutions Architect or Cloud Engineer.
 I love exploring new technologies and creating innovative solutions to solve real-world problems.
 Currently, I'm delving deeper into AWS services and expanding my knowledge in cloud architecture and deployment strategies.

 <!--
 ## About Me ℹ️